HenrySaya/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## 3-add_node_end.c
 This is a file that holds a function that adds a new node at the end of the list_t

+## 4-free_list.c
+This is a file that contains the function that frees a list_t